Brown thrasher: Breeding

 Brown thrashers are typically monogamous birds, but mate-switching does occur, at times during the same season.
 Their breeding season varies by region.
 In the southeastern United States, the breeding months begin in February and March, while May and June see the commencement of breeding in the northern portion of their breeding range.
 When males enter the breeding grounds, their territory can range from 2 to 10 acres.
 Around this time of the year the males are usually at their most active, singing loudly to attract potential mates, and are found on top of perches.
 The courting ritual involves the exchanging of probable nesting material.
 Males will sing gentler as they sight a female, and this enacts the female to grab a twig or leaf and present it to the male, with flapping wings and chirping sounds.
 The males might also present a gift in response and approach the female.
 Both sexes will take part in nest building once mates find each other, and will mate after the nest is completed.

 The female lays 3 to 5 eggs, that usually appears with a blueish or greenish tint along with reddish-brown spots.
 There are rare occurrences of no spots on the eggs.
 The nest is built twiggy, lined with grass, leaves, and other forms of dead vegetation.
 The nests are typically built in a dense shrub or low in a tree, usually up to 2.1 m high, but have built nests as high as 6 m.
 They also on occasion build nests on the ground.
 Between eleven days to two weeks, the eggs hatch.
-Both parents incubate and feed the young, with the female doing most of the incubating.
+Both parents incubate the eggs and feed the young, with the female doing most of the incubating.
 Nine to thirteen days after hatching, the nestlings begin to fledge.
 These birds raise two, sometimes even three, broods in a year.
 The male sings a series of short repeated melodious phrases from an open perch to declare his territory, and is also very aggressive in defending the nest, known to strike people and animals.